Terrorists Attack Two Churches in Kaduna Community, Kill Three, Abduct 44

 Four people have been killed while 44 others were abducted by terrorists in an attack on two churches in Rubu community, Kajuru Local Government Area of Kaduna state.

-Sources said the terrorists attacked worshipers at St. Moses Catholic Church and Maranatha Baptist Church in the community on Sunday during worship service.
+Sources said the terrorists attacked worshipers at St. Moses Catholic Church and Maranatha Baptist Church in the community yesterday during mass at the catholic church and service at the Baptist church.

+This was just as suspected gunmen kidnapped 13 mourners along the Auchi-Benin Road, Edo State.

 The President of the Adara Development Association (ADA), Awemi Maisamari who confirmed the incident disclosed further that one person was killed while 14 others were abducted in a similar attack on Saturday at Mararaban Kajuru, also in Kajuru LGA.